Touring Israel

 The night rate is 25% higher than usual.
 It operates from 21.00 to 5.30 every day, as well as on Shabbat and religious holidays.

-Prices for intercity travel are fixed and set by the Ministry of Transport.
+Prices for intercity travel are fixed and set by the Ministry of Transportation.
 The driver must have a price list.

 RENT A CAR FOR TOURING ISRAEL